 Permanent, full-time employees of The University of North Carolina System and the UNC Health Care System and their spouses or dependent children may qualify for in-state tuition even if they have not maintained a North Carolina domicile for the required 12-consecutive months.

 This benefit is handled at the campus level, not RDS.
 If you believe this provision applies to you, please contact the campus in which you enroll.

 Under G.S.
 116-143.3A certain veterans and other individuals entitled to federal education benefits under 38 U.S.C.
-Chapter 30 or 38 U.S.C.
+Chapter 30, Chapter 31, or 38 U.S.C.
 Chapter 33 may be eligible to be charged the in-state tuition rate and applicable mandatory fees for enrollment without satisfying the 12-month residency requirement under G.S.
 116-143.1.

 A veteran, under this provision, is a person who served active duty for not less than 90 days in the Armed Forces, the Commissioned Corps of the U.S. Public Health Service, or the National Oceanic and Atmospheric Administration (NOAA) and who was discharged or released from such service under conditions other than dishonorable.

 A veteran will qualify if he or she meets all of the following criteria: